Kerbside collection services

 Fee per annum

-The bins are normally light and easy to manoeuvre.
-Residents will be provided with big recycling bins because recycled materials tend to be lighter and take up more space.
+Wheelie bins are normally light and easy to manoeuvre.
+Residents are provided with recycling bins larger than the rubbish bins, because recycled materials tend to be lighter but take up more space.